Yashk-02/Algorithm-to-calculate-shortest-path-and-centrality-measures/README.md

 # Algorithm-to-calculate-shortest-path-and-centrality-measures
-This was a part of Team work and has been Contributed by Yash Kashiwala, Xisheng chen, Xianhong Cao.
+This was a part of Team work and has been Contributed by Yash Kashiwala, Xisheng chen and Xianhong Cao.

 The code written uses different data types to implement Dijkstra's Shortest path algorithm and solve various problems explained below.